Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Packing up camp and heading back toward the highway, we made the brief stop at the Atchafalaya Wildlife Refuge Welcome Center.
 The center has complementary coffee, restrooms, walking trails, and picnic areas.
 Here you can pick up maps, information about wildlife, educational materials, and details about any ongoing programs or events.
 The lobby was decorated for Christmas.
 It gave me a warm welcome feeling.
 If you need a free quick stop for the night, the parking lot here accommodates all sized rigs.
 Outside is a memorial dedicated to the 82nd Airborne Division.
 It celebrates those Cajuns who sacrificed during the D-Day invasion of Normandy in World War 2.
 Continuing on I-10 East on the 18.2-mile Atchafalaya Basin Bridge; you get wonderful overhead views of the bayou.
 It really is a spectacular sight

-Two people in front of the Alamo chapel doors
+Two people standing in front of the Alamo Chapel entrance.

 Exploring San Antonio’s Historic Treasures: Things to Do in San Antonio